Panasonic’s popular EXB-28V470JX

 Due to the common substrate, resistor networks do a good job at handling terminal problems.
 If one part heats up, heat dissipates to the remaining parts, thereby ensuring that drifting remains – at least to some extent – the same across all parts.
 Another obvious benefit is the smaller size – if you play SMD resistors very close to one another, space is wasted between the individual components.

 From a price point of view, it a bit of an odd situation.
-The OEMsecrets price for our part is shown below:
+The prices for the part is shown below:

 When counting pennies for parts, the resistor network obviously is a bit more expensive – if only because the volume of resistor networks produced pales when compared to classic resistors.
 On the other hand, keep in mind that pick and place fees also cost money.